carlos-molina/TECOmate/README.md

 * on--blockchain set: enforced by a smart contract running on-blockchain.
 * off-blockchain set: enforced by a smart contract running off-blocchain.

+The main arguments in support of hybrid architectures are detailed in
+[On and Off-Blockchain Enforcement Of Smart Contracts](https://arxiv.org/pdf/1805.00626.pdf "position paper")).
+In summary the argument is that:

+* the hybrid approach help in meeting some QoS requirements imposed on smart contracts that neither on of off blockchain approaches can meet individually.

+* application that involve several smart contracts running independent on and off blockchain components will become common practice in the near future.

 As shown in the figure, to implement such architeture we integrate several smart contract technologies and tools.